Software provides an integrated technology platform for adaptive clinical trials

 Andrew Garrett, EVP Scientific Operations said “With the recent FDA announcement of its Complex Innovative Designs Pilot Meeting Program, targeted at innovative trial designs to inform regulatory decision making, the door is very much open for adaptive and other types of innovative design.
 ADDPLAN® neo provides an integrated and increasingly flexible solution that truly supports this innovation agenda by providing a validated tool that helps convert theory to practice.”

 About ICON plc

-ICON plc is a global provider of outsourced drug development and commercialisation solutions and services to pharmaceutical, biotechnology, medical device, and government and public health organisations.
+ICON plc is a global provider of outsourced drug and device development and commercialisation services to pharmaceutical, biotechnology, medical device, and government and public health organisations.
 The company specializes in the strategic development, management and analysis of programs that support clinical development from compound selection to Phase I-IV clinical studies.
 With headquarters in Dublin, Ireland, ICON currently, operates from 93 locations in 37 countries and has approximately 13,675 employees.

 Further information is available at www.iconplc.com/addplanneo